 If you have been left out of pocket by purchasing solar panels from DHS Renewables, Claim Experts can help you claim compensation and repay the loan you took out to fund the purchase.

-We have been instructed by several clients who have advised us that they were misled into purchasing solar panels using a finance agreement (or part funded by way of a credit card).
+Our panel have been instructed by several clients who have advised us that they were misled into purchasing solar panels using a finance agreement (or part funded by way of a credit card).
 They were told that the solar panels would be an investment, that the solar panels would pay for themselves, and in some cases that if the solar panels produced a surplus amount of electricity that they could then sell the surplus electricity.

-If you have purchased solar panels from DHS Renewables using a method of credit in the last six years, our experienced team of solicitors can help you recover compensation for any losses that you may have suffered.
+If you have purchased solar panels from DHS Renewables using a method of credit in the last six years, our experienced team of advisors can help you recover compensation for any losses that you may have suffered.